 3.4 The balance of arrears for Sundry Debts over recent years is summarised below.
-This figure has decreased to £287k since September 2021 which is the lowest level for quite some time.
+This figure has increased to £558k since January 2022.
+The figure will always show an increase in September due to the trade waste invoices being raised.
+These invoices are paid monthly on direct debit so whilst they are showing as outstanding debt, arrangements are in place for them to be paid.
+The total trade waste figure is £287k which if excluded, would bring the sundry debt figure down to £271k, £16k lower than January 2022.
 Sundry Debts consist of Estates Management, Licensing, Trade Waste and Housing.
 This excludes car parking fines which are included on a different system.

-3.5 This balance of £287k can be further broken down by age category to give a clearer picture of the nature of Sundry Debt arrears as follows.
+3.5 This balance of £558k can be further broken down by age category to give a clearer picture of the nature of Sundry Debt arrears as follows.

-- 3.6 The current balance for Sundry Debts of £287k does not include any individual debts over £20k. - 3.7 The Assets team have been actively pursuing unpaid debtor invoices and supporting our customers with options such as payment arrangements. - 3.8 Sundry debts over six months old total £171k and can be further analysed by service area below.
-It can be seen that just over £69k relates to Housing and Benefits which are difficult debts to recover.
-This makes up 41% of the total debt in this age category. £50k relates to Environmental Health invoices.
-The majority of these are licences and therefore low value, high volume.
-Licensing invoices were not being chased during the pandemic and customers who had already paid are were offered refunds under the Council's Additional Restrictions Grant (ARG) Business Grant scheme.
-This scheme has now finished and all outstanding licensing invoices are being actively pursued.
-Just over £21k relates to rental income from unit lets and slow recovery is expected in the current financial climate.
+- 3.6 The current balance for Sundry Debts of £558k does not include any individual debts over £20k. - 3.7 The Assets team have been actively pursuing unpaid debtor invoices and supporting our customers with options such as payment arrangements. - 3.8 Sundry debts over six months old total £131k and can be further analysed by service area below.
+It can be seen that just over £78k relates to Housing and Benefits which are difficult debts to recover.
+This makes up 60% of the total debt in this age category. £33k relates to Environmental Health invoices.
+The majority of these are licences and therefore low value, high volume. £10k relates to rental income from unit lets and slow recovery is expected in the current financial climate.
 The Assets team are working closely with tenants to work out a payment plan to recover these debts.